dedecipher/sal/README.md

 This project is set up as a monorepo with the following components:

-- `packages/gibberlink-sdk`: The core SDK that handles audio-based message encoding using GL MODE
+- `sdk`: The core SDK that handles audio-based message encoding
-- `hackathon_demo`: A Next.js application that demonstrates the SDK's capabilities
+- `demo`: A Next.js application that demonstrates the SDK's capabilities

 ## Key Features

 - Audio-based message encoding and decoding
-- GL MODE for efficient communication
-- Solana blockchain integration (placeholder)
+- Solana blockchain payment integration
 - Real-time audio visualization
-- Integration with 11labs Voice AI

 ## Getting Started